antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API endpoints **SHOULD** be succinct

-Ideally EndPoints should be snappy, URLs with more tokens require more effort to understand and increase the chance of making a mistake (in the spelling, order, etc.).
+Ideally EndPoints **SHOULD** be snappy, URLs with more tokens require more effort to understand and increase the chance of making a mistake (in the spelling, order, etc.).

 EndPoints do not need to reflect the underlying relationship between resources, providing this full relationship 'chain' is not relevant for the EndPoint.